We Tested 50 UK Websites Across 6 AI Platforms

 - Partner bios without Person schema or sameAs links

-- Entity inconsistency between SRA registration, Companies House, website, and Google Business Profile
+- Entity clashes between SRA registration, Companies House, website, and Google Business Profile

-This is particularly notable because legal queries are among the most common questions asked to AI platforms.
+Legal queries are among the most common questions asked to AI platforms.
 "Do I need a solicitor for...?" generates millions of prompts.
-Firms that address these structural issues have a significant first-mover advantage.
-See our AI SEO for law firms guide for sector-specific recommendations.
+Firms that fix these issues have a strong first-mover advantage.
+See our AI SEO for law firms guide for sector tips.

 Download the summary

-A downloadable PDF summary of this research — including the full methodology, sector breakdowns, and a self-assessment checklist — will be available shortly.
-Check back or request a free AI visibility audit to get a personalised assessment of your own website.
+A downloadable PDF summary of this research will be available soon.
+It will include the full method, sector breakdowns, and a self-assessment checklist.
+Check back or request a free AI visibility audit to get a personal assessment of your website.

 What to do next